Standard Picture Book – Part 1

 In the beginning God created the heavens and the earth.
 (Genesis 1:1)

-The consensus of science is that there was a beginning to the universe about 13.8 billion years ago, which was also the beginning of space and time.
-But to try to understand what “happened” before time began is of course difficult to do.
-Any theories become more philosophy than true science.
+The consensus of science is that there was a beginning to our universe about 13.8 billion years ago, which was also the beginning of space and time.
+So to try to understand what “happened” before time began becomes somewhat of a meaningless question.

-The most logical explanation for this complex universe that had a beginning is that there must have been a Creator with intelligence that is far beyond what we can imagine.
-This would be a Creator that transcends or is beyond even space and time.
-The description from Genesis that was written over 3,000 years ago is consistent with this explanation of a beginning that we have from modern science.
+The most logical explanation for this complex universe that had a beginning is that there must have been a Creator with an intelligence that is far beyond what we can imagine who created this universe.
+This would be a Creator that transcends (i.e., is beyond) even space and time.
+So, the description from Genesis 1:1 that was written over 3,000 years ago is consistent with this explanation of a beginning that we have from modern science.
+And the description from Genesis 1:1 is unique among any of the origin stories from different cultures.
+This would strongly imply that the Creator has chosen to use the Bible as a reliable medium to share the messages that He would like to communicate to us.

-A time span of about 9 billion years from 13.8 to 4.6 BYA
+A time span of about 9 billion years from 13.8 to 4.6 Ga

 The Bible says...